Plantage Kerklaan 61A, 1018 CX Amsterdam +01131 (0) 20 620 2535 https://www.verzetsmuseum.org

 Plus d'infosRégion

 Saint John’s Wood, Hampstead, and, above all, Golders Green and Stamford Hill are the heart of London’s Jewish life and have numbers of shops.
 Amusingly enough, most of the shops selling kosher products are now run by Indians.
 Opening of the Jewish Museum and the London Museum of Jewish Life The was founded by Cecil Roth, Wilfred Samuel and Alfred Rubens in 1932.
-It was ...
+It was originally ...

 Plus d'infosSite